 across the junction appears, and its time average defines the current-voltage characteristic (CVC) $\overline{V}(I_\mathrm{dc})$.
 The solution of Eq.\ \eqref{eq:RSJ} demonstrates Josephson oscillations corresponding to winding of $\varphi(t)$ by integer multiples of $2\pi$.

 In the presence of external ac driving, the internal Josephson oscillations can synchronize with external driving.
-This leads to phase locking, manifesting as Shapiro steps in the CVC \cite{Josephson1962,Shapiro1963.PhysRevLett.11.80}.
+This leads to phase-locking, manifesting as Shapiro steps in the CVC \cite{Josephson1962,Shapiro1963.PhysRevLett.11.80}.
 Generally, these constant-voltage steps appear at

 with natural numbers $n$ and $k$.